xljiang/tournament-manager/GroupProject/Design-Team/design-discussion.md

 These design decisions were made in order to 1) explicitly meet the requirement of persisting tournament data between application runs and 2) make the design cleaner.

+Here is the outline of major changes:

+1. Merged the OngoingTournament class into the Tournament class, and change relations accordingly.
+2. Added MatchRound enumeration suggested in Design 1, added `matchRound` attribute to the Match class.
+3. Learning from Design 1, 2 and 3, for the Tournament class, the new team design will support maintaining first, second, and third place player.
+So the attribute `prizes:List<Prize>` in the original Design 4 was modified to `prizes:Map<String, Prize>`, where String represent the username of the Player.
+4. cleaned up and modified several relations between classes according to team discussion.

 ###Summary

 The team members are all located in the United States and Canada but in different time zones (Eastern, Central, and Pacific).
 This, along with a short timeframe for the assignment, presented some difficulty in regards to scheduling a time for conference calls.